delawarePro/dlw-optimizely-sds/README.md

 ### WithLanguageGroup

 Some scenarios require the sitemap files to be split up.
-A real-world scenario, where a single site definition is hosted for multiple hosts/domains, would benefit from splitting up the sitemap content.
+A real-world scenario, where a single application is hosted for multiple hosts/domains, would benefit from splitting up the sitemap content.

 Taking the Alloy site as example, the same site could be hosted for `alloysite.com` in _English_ and `alloysite.se` in _Swedish_.